waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test:** Pushed western boulder to warp, solved northern puzzle, then stepped on warp tile at (9, 18).
 Navigated to (9, 13) to observe.
   - **Conclusion:** The barrier at (10, 13) remains.
 This hypothesis is incorrect.
 - **Hypothesis #8:** After solving both the northern and western puzzles, the barrier at (10, 13) becomes destructible and can be removed using an HM move like Rock Smash.
-- **Hypothesis #9:** Solving both the northern and western puzzles causes a hidden switch to appear somewhere on the floor.
+- **Hypothesis #9 (FAILED):** Solving both the northern and western puzzles causes a hidden switch to appear somewhere on the floor.
 The Itemfinder must be used to find and activate this new switch.
+  - **Test:** Used Itemfinder at (9, 13) after both puzzles were solved.
+  - **Conclusion:** The Itemfinder did not respond.
+This hypothesis is incorrect.
 - **Hypothesis #10 & #11 (UNTESTABLE):** These hypotheses require moving the northern boulder off its switch at (3,10).
 However, all adjacent tiles needed to push from are impassable.
 Therefore, these hypotheses cannot be tested.